Joseph Sonnabend Papers

 History or Bio

-Dr. Joseph A. Sonnabend was born in South Africa in 1933 and is a retired physician and AIDS researcher.
+Dr. Joseph A. Sonnabend was born in South Africa in 1933 and was a retired physician and AIDS researcher.
 During the 1960s and 1970s his medical research focused on Interferon and infectious disease, and later work, during the 1980s and 1990s, focused on HIV/AIDS and other sexually transmitted diseases.

-Sonnabend is renowned for his early work in community based-research concerning HIV/AIDS, and his theory of the disease’s development, known as the Multifactorial Model of AIDS.
+Sonnabend was renowned for his early work in community based-research concerning HIV/AIDS, and his theory of the disease’s development, known as the Multifactorial Model of AIDS.
 This model asserted that AIDS developed due to multiple factors, including the repeated exposure of individuals to other sexually transmitted diseases and semen.
 This model was disputed by some in the medical community and has since been proven wrong.
 The Multifactorial model also led Sonnabend to advocate for safe sex practices which were unfamiliar to the general public at the time, and his vocal promotion of safe sex proved controversial within the gay community.

 During the early 1980s and 1990s Dr. Sonnabend ran an infectious disease clinic in Greenwich Village, at 49 West 12th Street, and treated hundreds of patients with HIV/AIDS and related diseases.
 Sonnabend also collaborated with many notable physicians and scientists, including Dr. Mathilde Krim, with whom he started the AIDS Medical Foundation, which later became amfAR- an organization dedicated to HIV/AIDS research and advocacy.
 Sonnabend also pioneered community based research with the creation of CRI, the Community Research Initiative, later known as CRIA.
 In collaboration with Michael Callen and Richard Berkowitz, Sonnabend also established PWA, People with AIDS Coalition, an organization dedicated to the promotion of promising treatments for HIV/AIDS.